ben-shepherd/larascript-framework/docs/section-4-authentication.md

 **Terminology**

-*authentication token*
-; The value of the property stored on the MongoDB collection `apiToken.token`.
+*authentication token*: The value of the property stored on the MongoDB collection `apiToken.token`.

-*repository*
-; A repository is class that handles queries to retrieve data models
+*repository* : A repository is class that handles queries to retrieve data models

-*jwt*
-; A signed JSON Web Token that contains the payload `{userId: string: string token, ...}`
+*jwt* : A signed JSON Web Token that contains the payload `{userId: string: string token, ...}`

 ### [4.1] Configuration